apavlovics/lobby-api/README.md

 ## Running

-To run Akka-based implementation, execute:
+To run the Akka-based implementation, execute:

     sbt akka/run

-To run Cats-based implementation, execute:
+To run the Cats-based implementation, execute:

     sbt cats/run